powsybl/powsybl.github.io/pages/documentation/developer/patterns/simulator-integration.md

 #### Specific simulation parameters

-Finally, the parameters specific to an implementation can be done in a module usually named according to the following convention: `dynawo-default-parameters`, `hades2-default-parameters`, etc.
+Finally, the parameters specific to an implementation can be done in a module usually named according to the following convention: `dynawo-default-parameters`, `open-loadflow-default-parameters`, etc.

 <span style="color:red"> TODO: make a refactoring to remove the `default` from the module names.</span>